-Retailers are also subject to receive incentive payments in accordance with the following guidelines.
-The Corporation will pay an incentive of \$25,000 to a retailer that sells a jackpot winning Powerball or Mega Millions draw-style game play.
-The Corporation will pay an incentive of \$5,000 to a retailer who sells a winning draw-style game play (excluding a play described by the previous sentence) when the prize won is equal to or greater than \$1 million.
-If there are multiple winning plays sold in Mississippi in a single drawing that qualify for one of the incentives described in this section to be paid, the respective incentive will be divided between and among the respective retailers equally, based on the number of winning plays sold by each retailer.
+Retailers are also eligible to receive incentive payments in accordance with the following guidelines.
+The Corporation will pay an incentive of \$25,000 to a retailer in good standing with Corporation that sells a jackpot winning Powerball or Mega Millions draw-style game play.
+The Corporation will pay an incentive of \$5,000 to a retailer in good standing with the Corporation who sells a winning draw-style game play (excluding a play described by the previous sentence) when the prize won is equal to or greater than \$1 million.
+If there are multiple winning plays sold in Mississippi in a single drawing that qualify for any of the incentives described in this section to be paid, the respective incentive will be divided between and among the respective retailers equally, based on the number of winning plays sold by each retailer.
 The retailer incentive expense is accrued in the same period in which the winning ticket is drawn.